Steven Clemons: Background

 Clemons is the former executive vice president of Economic Strategy Institute, former executive director of the Nixon Center for Peace and Freedom (now the Center for the National Interest), and served as Senator Jeff Bingaman's Senior Policy Advisor on Economic and International Affairs.
 He has also served on the advisory board to the Center for U.S.-Japan Relations at the RAND Corporation.
 Earlier in his career, Clemons was the executive director of the Japan America Society of Southern California from 1987 to 1994.

 In 1993, Clemons was the technical advisor for the film Rising Sun, which starred Sean Connery and Wesley Snipes.
 Clemons also had a role as a talk show host.
 He also had a role in the film State of Play, starring Ben Affleck.

 Clemons serves on the board of advisors of the C. V. Starr Center for the Study of the American Experience at Washington College in Chestertown, Maryland, and the Clarke Center at Dickinson College in Carlisle, Pennsylvania.

-Blogging
+Blogging and Media

 Clemons is perhaps best known for his blog The Washington Note, which focused on foreign policy issues and general US policy debates.
 In 2010, Time selected Clemons' blog as one of their "Best blogs of the year."

 His articles have also appeared in other blogs, such as HuffPost and Daily Kos, and in major publications around the country.

+Clemons serves at the host of The Bottom Line on the Al-Jazeera English news services.

 Honors

-Clemons is a Chevalier in French Legion of Honor.
+Clemons is a Chevalier of the French Legion of Honour.